alphagov/support/README.md

 The Feedback explorer in the `support` app allows users to browse the feedback submitted from GOV.UK pages, and to export CSVs of the same for further analysis.

-#### Zendesk

-Currently we use Zendesk to register our support tickets, via the `gds_zendesk` gem which is a wrapper around the Zendesk API.

 ### Dependencies